 Step Four: Review Your Discounts

 Your insurance policy should also include a list of discounts or credits that you are receiving.
 Discounts can include anything from a multi-policy discount to a good student discount.
 Some policies also list savings that apply to the safety features on your vehicle.
 These discounts may be mixed in with other information on your declarations page or detailed on a separate page.

 Special tip: If you do not see a list of discounts or credits anywhere in your policy, it is probably because you aren’t receiving any special pricing.
 Ask your agent about this immediately–everyone qualifies for some type of discount.

 Now that you have all of the information you need, you can begin making improvements to your auto policy.
 The best place to start is by filling the gaps in your insurance coverage.
 Depending on your individual situation, you may need to change or reduce your coverage limits or purchase optional coverage, such as towing coverage, uninsured motorist coverage, or personal injury protection.

 You should also look for ways to save money.
 You can do this by getting quotes from other companies or by asking your current company about discounts you may be eligible for.
 Some of the discounts I get on my auto insurance policy include a group member discount (3%), a loyalty discount (4%), a safe driver discount (10%), a multi-policy discount (15%), and a good insurance score discount (43%).
 In all, my discounts save me 75% on my auto insurance premiums.
 I don’t even want to think about how much I might be paying without them.

 What other tips do you have for improving your policy?

-This is a post from Bailey Harris, who writes for www.carinsurancequotes.net.
+This is an article from Bailey Harris, who writes for www.carinsurancequotes.net.